Friday, 19 December 2025

 Risk Factors

-• Excess Weight: Fat deposits around the upper airway can obstruct breathing.
+• Excess Weight: Obesity is the most significant risk factor for OSA.
+Fat deposits around the upper airway heavily obstruct breathing.

-• Neck Circumference: People with thicker necks often have narrower airways.
+• Neck Circumference: People with thicker necks (typically greater than 17 inches for men and 16 inches for women) often have physically narrower airways.

-• Sex & Age: Men are twice as likely to have sleep apnea.
-The risk increases with age.
+• Sex & Age: Men are two to three times more likely to have sleep apnea than premenopausal women.
+The risk also steadily increases as you get older.

-• Alcohol & Sedatives: These relax throat muscles, worsening the obstruction.
+• Alcohol & Sedatives: These substances heavily relax the muscles in your throat, drastically worsening the obstruction.

-• Smoking: Increases inflammation and fluid retention in the airway.
+• Smoking: Smokers are three times more likely to have OSA due to increased inflammation and fluid retention in the upper airway.

 Complications

-• Type 2 Diabetes: Sleep apnea increases the risk of developing insulin resistance.
+• Type 2 Diabetes: Sleep apnea alters glucose metabolism and greatly increases the risk of developing insulin resistance.

-• Liver Problems: Associated with abnormal liver function tests.
+• Liver Problems: Associated with abnormal liver function tests and nonalcoholic fatty liver disease.

 Diagnosis

-Doctors often use a Polysomnography (Sleep Study).
-This monitors your heart, lung and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.
+To accurately diagnose the condition, doctors will likely refer you to a sleep disorder center for a Polysomnography (Sleep Study).
+During this overnight test, you are hooked up to equipment that precisely monitors your heart, lung, and brain activity, breathing patterns, arm and leg movements, and blood oxygen levels while you sleep.

 1. CPAP (Continuous Positive Airway Pressure)